-If your community's water is not fluoridated and does not have enough natural fluoride in it (1 part per million is considered optimal), then your dentist or pediatrician may prescribe fluoride tablets or drops for your children to take daily.
-Your dentist or pediatrician can tell you how much fluoride is right for your family, so be sure to ask for his or her advice.
+If your community's water is not fluoridated and does not have enough natural fluoride in it (1 part per million is considered optimal), then your dentist or paediatrician may prescribe fluoride tablets or drops for your children to take daily.
+Your dentist or paediatrician can tell you how much fluoride is right for your family, so be sure to ask for his or her advice.

 If your water comes from a public water supply, you can find out if it's fluoridated by calling your local water district.
 If your water comes from a private well, you can have it analyzed by an independent environmental testing company that provides water-testing services.

 Sometimes called baby bottle tooth decay, early childhood cavities is a serious disease that can destroy your child's teeth, but it can be prevented.

 Your child can fall asleep without a bottle!
 Here are five tips to try: